 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: The watershed in which the identified resources exists is highly agricultural in nature.
+Resource concerns in the watershed (identified by NRCS) include, sediment and erosion control, drinking water and source water protection, nutrient management, Wetland management and Stormwater and Wastewater management.
+The wetlands and the tributary identified above provide water quality benefits by reducing errosion and by filtering overland flow before it discharges into downstream waters.
+The TNW in which the resources flow is the Mississippi River.
+This TNW and the Gulf of Mexico have been identified as waters that have excessive nutrient issues.
+The wetlands and waterways in question do have the ability to treat water, which would, in return, provide for enhanced water quality downstream.
+While flow is identified as intermittent in nature, the identified resources would still provide these benefits during periods of high precipitation and flow events.
+For this reason the tributary in questions and the 6 adjacent wetlands do provide a more than insubstantial effect on the chemical, physical and/or biological integrity of the TNW (Mississippi River). - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: